albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-There are no constructors available to class `B` in the parent class `A`, therefor the above will not compile.
+There are no constructors available to class `B`, in the parent class `A`, therefor the above will not compile.
 Consider the following example.

 ```java
 package demo;